erikssommer/programming-languages/README.md

 # Programming Languages

-Mainly functional programming in oz
-Some logical programming in prolog
+Mainly functional programming in oz, and some logical programming in prolog

 ## Contents
 - Collection: Different programming techniques